k21academyuk/MLOps/data-science-template/README.md

 - You can start working on your project immediately.
 ----------------------------------------------------
 ## Where is Cookiecutter Used?
-🔹 Python Package Development – Automates the setup of new Python libraries.
+- **Python Package Development** – Automates the setup of new Python libraries.
-🔹 Web Applications – Quickly creates Django, Flask, or FastAPI project structures.
+- **Web Applications** – Quickly creates Django, Flask, or FastAPI project structures.
-🔹 Data Science Projects – Structures ML and data science projects for better organization.
+- **Data Science Projects** – Structures ML and data science projects for better organization.
-🔹 Automation & DevOps – Generates configuration files for infrastructure automation.
+- **Automation & DevOps** – Generates configuration files for infrastructure automation.